-Before I attended the weekend, I was very nervous, I only knew a couple of other people who would be there, and large group gatherings aren’t really my thing at the best of times, let alone when they also involve “Outdoor Activities”.
+Before I attended the weekend, I was really nervous.
+I only knew a couple of other people who would be there, and large group gatherings aren’t really my thing at the best of times, let alone when they also involve “Outdoor Activities”!

 I quickly discovered that I needn’t have worried.
 The “bunch of strangers” I was wary of turned out to be an extremely welcoming, inclusive group.
 Between us, we have a huge range of not only illness experiences, but also LIFE experiences.
 We are husbands, wives, parents, friends, sons and daughters.
 Some of us work or study, and some of us concentrate on our health.

 As I said in my original post about this weekend;